-- 1.1.4.1 The objectives of the ITTF shall be: - 1.1.4.1.1 to uphold the principles of the ITTF and to develop the spirit of friendship and mutual assistance among Associations and players;

-- 1.1.4.1.2 to regulate relations between Associations and between Associations and other organisations; - 1.1.4.1.3 to seek continual improvement in the technical standard of table tennis and in the extent of participation in the sport throughout the world; - 1.1.4.1.4 to foster friendly sporting competition and to eliminate unfair and unsporting practices such as match fixing, match corruption, irregular and illegal betting, doping or illegal equipment to enhance performance; - 1.1.4.1.5 to establish and enforce the Constitution, the Laws of Table Tennis, the Regulations for International Competitions, the Regulations for World, Olympic and Paralympic Title Competitions, the Anti-Doping Rules, the Code of Ethics, the Anti-Harassment Policy and Procedures, the ITTF Tribunal Regulations and any other ITTF regulations; - 1.1.4.1.6 to publish the English standard text of the Laws, Rules and regulations mentioned in 1.1.4.1.5; - 1.1.4.1.7 to encourage the publication of the regulations mentioned in 1.1.4.1.5 in other languages and to check the accuracy of such publications; - 1.1.4.1.8 to promote and to supervise World, Olympic, Paralympic and ITTF Continental title competitions; - 1.1.4.1.9 to employ the funds of the ITTF as may be expedient in the interests of international table tennis; - 1.1.4.1.10 to endeavour to increase participation at all levels, to enhance the popularity of the sport, to develop new sources of revenue, and to manage the sport through a systematic planning process; - 1.1.4.1.11 to encourage players, coaches and officials to present the sport positively in the best ways so as to enhance its image; - 1.1.4.1.12 to encourage and to support the promotion of women in sport at all levels and to ensure significant representation of women in ITTF committees, commissions and working groups.
+- 1.1.4.1 The objectives of the ITTF shall be: - 1.1.4.1.1 to uphold the principles of the ITTF and to develop the spirit of friendship and mutual assistance among Associations and players; - 1.1.4.1.2 to regulate relations between Associations and between Associations and other organisations; - 1.1.4.1.3 to seek continual improvement in the technical standard of table tennis and in the extent of participation in the sport throughout the world; - 1.1.4.1.4 to foster friendly sporting competition and to eliminate unfair and unsporting practices such as match fixing, match corruption, irregular and illegal betting, doping or illegal equipment to enhance performance; - 1.1.4.1.5 to establish and enforce the Constitution, the Laws of Table Tennis, the Regulations for International Competitions, the Regulations for World, Olympic and Paralympic Title Competitions, the Anti-Doping Rules, the Code of Ethics, the Anti-Harassment Policy and Procedures, the ITTF Tribunal Regulations, the ITTF Integrity Regulations, the ITTF Electoral and Appointment Regulations, and any other ITTF regulations; - 1.1.4.1.6 to publish the English standard text of the Laws, Rules and regulations mentioned in 1.1.4.1.5; - 1.1.4.1.7 to encourage the publication of the regulations mentioned in 1.1.4.1.5 in other languages and to check the accuracy of such publications; - 1.1.4.1.8 to promote and to supervise World, Olympic, Paralympic and ITTF Continental title competitions; - 1.1.4.1.9 to employ the funds of the ITTF as may be expedient in the interests of international table tennis: - 1.1.4.1.10 to endeavour to increase participation at all levels, to enhance the popularity of the sport, to develop new sources of revenue, and to manage the sport through a systematic planning process; - 1.1.4.1.11 to encourage players, coaches and officials to present the sport positively in the best ways so as to enhance its image; - 1.1.4.1.12 to promote gender-parity and equity in all levels of table tennis; encourage and to support the promotion of women in sport at all levels and to ensure significant representation of women in ITTF committees, commissions and working groups. - 1.1.4.1.13 to promote Para Table Tennis; - 1.1.4.1.14 to advocate for the physical and mental health of players and officials; - 1.1.4.1.15 to represent the sport of table tennis before the International Olympic Committee, the International Paralympic Committee, and other international organisations; - 1.1.4.1.16 to direct, develop, regulate, control and discipline any and all virtual / electronic table tennis activities and competitions under all forms worldwide and to organise World Championships of which it is the sole holder and owner; - 1.1.4.1.17 to promote and respect the Athletes' Rights and Responsibilities Declaration.